-Vet care is provided by Vets, Vet Nurses, Animal Health Technicians and Animal Welfare Assistants.

-For dogs, cats, small animals and equine; animals that suffer in their impoverished circumstances.

-The organisations focus is to provide access to veterinary care for all, to serve vulnerable communities and animal care organisations.
+- Vet care overseen by Vets, Vet nurse, Animal Health Technicians, and Animal Welfare Assistants. - For dogs, cats, small animals and equine. - drive access to veterinary care for all, to serve vulnerable communities and animal care organisations. - Animals that suffer in impoverished circumstances